-PAYMENT OF DIVIDENDS.
+Payment of Dividends.
 United is a legal entity separate and distinct from the banks.
 Most of the revenues of United result from dividends paid to it by the banks.
 There are statutory and regulatory requirements applicable to the payment of dividends by the banks, as well as by United to its shareholders.

-United Community Bank, Peoples Bank of Fannin County, Towns County Bank, White County Bank, First Clayton Bank and Trust, Bank of Adairsville and 1st Floyd Bank are each state chartered banks regulated by the DBF and the FDIC.
-Under the regulations of the DBF, dividends may not be declared out of the retained earnings of a state bank without first obtaining the written permission of the DBF, unless such bank meets all the following requirements:
+United Community Bank, Peoples Bank of Fannin County, Towns County Bank, White County Bank, First Clayton Bank and Trust, Bank of Adairsville, and 1st Floyd Bank are each state chartered banks regulated by the Department of Banking and Finance and the FDIC.
+Under the regulations of the Department of Banking and Finance, dividends may not be declared out of the retained earnings of a state bank without first obtaining the written permission of the Department of Banking and Finance, unless such bank meets all the following requirements: